Vyral/base-template/_drafts/is-using-the-builders-lender-your-best-option.md

 {% include youtube.html %}

+<center><em>Should you use the builder’s preferred lender when buying new construction?
+The answer depends.</em></center>

-Should you use the builder’s preferred lender when buying a new construction home?
+<br>Should you use the builder’s preferred lender when buying a new construction home?

 Oftentimes, builders offer strong incentives for buyers to use their preferred lender. **You’re not required to use that lender, though**.
 The law states that you can choose whichever lender you want.